 In response, the government dismissed these arguments, though not in any great level of detail.

 “Facebook is wrong on the law and wrong on our complaint,” New York Attorney General Letitia James, who is leading the states’ case, told The Verge.
 “We are confident in our case, which is why almost every state in this nation has joined our bipartisan lawsuit to end Facebook’s illegal conduct.
 We will continue to stand up for the millions of consumers and many small businesses that have been harmed by Facebook’s unlawful behavior.”

 Is there a better case to be made against Facebook than the antitrust complaints that actually got filed?

-“We’re finally beginning to examine how antitrust laws, which were rooted in deep suspicion of concentrated private power, now often promote it,” Kahn told Streitfeld.
+“We’re finally beginning to examine how antitrust laws, which were rooted in deep suspicion of concentrated private power, now often promote it,” Khan told Streitfeld.

 This has been a necessary and productive reversal.
 As more of our lives move online, we can’t help but notice all the ways in which our activities are enabled and monitored by a small handful of West Coast companies.

 Facebook owns three of the most popular apps in the world; is a primary news source for billions; hosts a significant portion of global political speech; runs a large marketplace for physical goods; is building a significant consumer hardware division; and developed a cryptocurrency (now operated by a consortium) intended to power a worldwide payments network.

 It is a quasi-state operating in parallel with all the other nations where it exists.

 Laws that were truly rooted in a suspicion of concentrated power, I think, might have intervened earlier in this state of affairs.
 Regulators could have expressed more skepticism about acquisitions; crafted a national privacy law; or written standards for data portability.
 They could have required Facebook to offer nondiscriminatory access to parts of its infrastructure, as if it were a public utility.